A Way Abroad Logo

 I know I’ve been focusing a lot on making expat friends, and while making friends who understand your culture and your language will be really helpful on the mental and emotional aspects of moving abroad, having local friends is just as important.

-The issue here is the language.
+The issue here is typically the language.

 If you already speak the native language, it’s up to you to chat up strangers at the bar or coffee shop.
 They’re in their home country, with their friends and family, so in most cases, they won’t be as eager to meet new people as other expats are.

 If you're moving abroad with your family, it's especially helpful for your children to learn the local language to quickly make friends their own age and adapt better in school.
-Warning: you might be a little jealous with how quickly your child is able to learn a language compared to you!

-7. Join a sport or club
+9. Join a Sport or Club

 A group of women in Ecuador getting ready for a soccer match in Arenillas